“Doesn’t that hurt?”

 I’ve heard it all.
 And I know, my knuckle-cracking habit isn’t exactly flattering.
 But I can’t help it.
 I’ve been popping my fingers, back, neck, and other appendages for years.
 I don’t even remember when I first started.
 By now, cracking my knuckles is as deeply embedded in my lifestyle as applying lip balm when my pucker feels dry or eating when I’m hungry.
 Sure, I’ve gone through periods where I’ve put my habit on hold.
 But mostly, cracking my knuckles feels as necessary as scratching a needling, torturous itch.

-That said, I don’t want to be the gross girl who pops her knuckles all day at work.
+That said, I don’t want to be that girl who pops her knuckles all day at work.
 Even I’ll admit that the noise is disturbingly loud for such a small action.
 Plus, I’m sick of hearing people tell me I’m damaging my joints.
-Cracking my knuckles isn’t actually harming me, right?
-Actually, while we’re asking questions, what is knuckle cracking, anyway?
+Cracking my knuckles isn’t really harming me, right?
+And while we’re asking questions, what is knuckle cracking, anyway?

-To find out once and for all, I spoke to San Diego–based chiropractor Dr. Ryan Curda, D.C., as well as New York City–based physical therapist Dr. Scott Weiss, D.P.T.
+To find out once and for all, I spoke to San Diego–based chiropractor Ryan Curda, as well as New York City–based physical therapist Dr. Scott Weiss.

 It’s a simple question, but one most of us have asked ourselves: What’s at work in the body when we hear that popping sound?